4

 Meals: B

-After crossing the village of Cadavedo, the route continues along a road that soon becomes a trail.
+After crossing the village of Cadavedo, this shorter stage continues along a road that soon becomes a trail.
 Passing through fields and forests, you arrive at Querúas and then cross the village of Chano de Canero.
-From here, you follow the VA1 road towards the port of Luarca.
+From here, follow the VA1 road towards the port of Luarca.
 After skirting the Hermitage of Nuestra Señora la Blanca, descend to the Paseo del Muelle in Luarca.
 This afternoon you can take a stroll around the rectangular harbour.
-Distance: 16km/10mi
+Distance: 18km/11.25mi

 Meals: B

-This morning will start with a climb as you head out of Luarca, before the path levels out for the rest of the day.
-Continue through the countryside before arriving in the lively market town of Navia.
-Distance: 19km/11.8mi
+This morning will start with a climb as you head out of Luarca.
+The route moves away from the coast and through countryside and small villages before arriving in the lively market town of Navia.
+There are moderate slopes through the day, as you follow the road on paths and paved tracks between houses and crop fields.
+Distance: 20km/12.5mi

 Meals: B

 Transfer to La Caridad to continue the walk.
-You could walk this section and forgo the transfer however it does add 10km to the day.
+You can walk this section and forgo the transfer however it adds 10km to the day.
 Today will be your last day close to the coast.
-Much of the walking will be done slightly inland so you won't have a real sea view although there is an alternative route which hugs closer to the coast.
-When you cross the bridge of the Saints over the River Eo to enter Galicia, the last region of the walk, you will arrive in Ribadeo.
+The second part of the walk from Tapia de Casariego to Ribadeo runs along paths that wind between steep cliffs and fine golden sandy beaches.
+Cross the ‘Ponte dos Santos’ bridge over the River Eo to enter Galicia, the last region on the Camino, and arrive in Ribadeo.
 The town is renowned for its Cathedrals Beach, the second most visited site in Galicia - after the Cathedral in Santiago de Compostela, of course!
 Distance: 22km/13.8mi

 Meals: B

-The route today takes you through dense and fragrant eucalyptus groves.
-The villages in Galicia are often smaller than the ones you have previously encountered.
-Continue on to Villamartin Grande where an afternoon taxi will meet you at 3pm and transfer you back to Ribadeo where you will once again overnight.
+Today's scenic route today takes you through dense and fragrant eucalyptus groves.
+The villages in Galicia are often smaller than those previously encountered.
+There is a steep climb from A Ponte to Villamartín Grande, where a taxi will meet you (at 3pm) and transfer you back to Ribadeo for your overnight stay.
 Distance: 17km/10.7mi

 Meals: B

-This morning you will be transferred back to Villamartin Grande, so you can continue walking from where you left off yesterday.
-As you head out of Lourenza you will start walking up into the mountains.
-As you ascend there will be some fantastic views which make the climbs worthwhile.
+This morning you will be transferred back to Villamartin Grande to continue walking.
+You'll first reach Gondan, and from Lourenza the trail takes you up into the mountains.
+There will be some fantastic views which make the climbs worthwhile.
 This afternoon you will walk down into Mondonedo, which was once one of the capitals of the Kingdom of Galicia.
 Distance: 18km/11.3mi

 Meals: B